hasibur049/one-hand-keyboard-AHK-scripts/README.md

 # one-hand-keyboard-AHK-scripts

-This is my personal keyboard layout.
-It is designed for use with only the left hand.
-People who have use of only their left hand can benefit from using this software.
+This is my one-hand keyboard layout.
+It's designed for left hand people.
+People who have only left hand can be benefit from using this software.

 ---------------
 ### Index Layer